facebook

 8. Prescription Medications

-In more severe cases, your doctor may prescribe anti-inflammatory medications or topical cyclosporine (Restasis) to increase tear production.
+In more serious cases, your physician can give you anti-inflammatory drugs or topical cyclosporine (Restasis) to make more tears.

 9. Punctal Plugs